Ralph Robb

 Robb was instrumental in uniting the Associate Burgher Synod, of which he was Moderator in 1835, with the Church of Scotland.
 He joined the Church of Scotland in 1839 along with the remainder of the Burgher Synod, retaining his old congregation in Strathkiness.
-However, only four years later he made a stand for 'Christ's Gown and Covenant' signing the Protest and joining the Free Church of Scotland Free Church of Scotland when it withdrew from the established church following the Disruption of 1843.
+However, only four years later he made a stand for 'Christ's Gown and Covenant' signing the Protest and joining the Free Church of Scotland when it withdrew from the established church following the Disruption of 1843.
 That same year he left Glasgow for America, arriving in Nova Scotia in July 1844.
 He first served as Pastor to the St. John's Presbyterian Church in Halifax.
 In so doing he became the first Free Church Minister to cross over to the New World, where several of his brothers had already settled.
 In January 1844 he wrote to Rev. Dr Welsh, first Chair of the General Assembly of the Free Church of Scotland, informing him of the flourishing Sabbath school, efficient Kirk Session and collections received to erect a church school.
 He later wrote requesting Gaelic speaking ministers to attend to the many Highland congregations in Nova Scotia.
 In 1845 Robb undertook a tour of southern Nova Scotia meeting Scottish settlers.

 From May 1847 he served the Free Colonial Church/Knox Presbyterian Church, in Hamilton, Ontario, after their Minister Revd A Gale had left for Toronto Academy.
-Hamilton was a welcome location for him as his elder brother Andrew Robb (1798-1870) had settled there and was a merchant in King Street.
+Hamilton was a welcome location for him as his elder brother Andrew Robb (1798–1870) had settled there and was a merchant in King Street.
 Andrew had emigrated from Alloa and lived at Mountain Park, Ancaster.
-Another brother, James, became a successful Rice Miller in Charleston, SC and another, Alexander, a merchant in New Orleans.
+Another brother, James, became a successful Rice Miller in Charleston, SC, and his son built the William Robb House which still survives.
+Another brother, Alexander (d.1858), became a very successful merchant in New Orleans.
 Only the eldest brother John had remained in Scotland farming in Logie and Stirlingshire.

-Whilst at Hamilton he introduced several bible classes and lectures, including some specifically for women.
+Whilst at Hamilton Robb introduced several bible classes and lectures, including some specifically for women.
 In 1850 he caught a severe cold and failed to attend to it properly, leading to Erysipelas.
 He died on 5 July 1850, his funeral service being preached by Mr Burns of Toronto.

 His obituary in the Free Church Magazine of 1851 includes the following;

-Of his children, his third son James Robb KC (1837–1917) became Judge for Norfolk County, his fourth son George Carmichael Robb (1839-1918) was an engineer in Dundee and Toronto.
+Of his children, his third son James Robb KC (1837–1917) became Judge for Norfolk County, his fourth son George Carmichael Robb (1839–1918) was an engineer in Dundee and Toronto.
 George and his wife Jane McNab had several children, including a son who became a Presbyterian minister, and two daughters who married Presbyterian ministers.
 His youngest daughter Agnes married Alexander Bruce KC, partner in Bruce, Bruce & Counsel, a legal firm in Hamilton, and their son Ralph Robb Bruce (1863–1938) later became a partner.